TheIoTLearningInitiative/EmbeddedLinux/documentation/DualBoot.md

 #### SD Card Format

-First, you need to have a SD card formatted with ext4 file system to store your root file system (do not use FAT/FAT32 for that).
+1. You need to have a SD card formatted with ext4 file system to store your root file system (do not use FAT/FAT32 for that).
 You can use gparted or Intel Edison as follows:

 ```sh
 root@edison:~# dmesg